iAJTin/iPowerShellCpuid/README.txt

 What is iPowerShellCpuid?
 =========================

-iPowerShellCpuid is a PowerShell binary library implementation that allows us to obtain the CPUID information.
+iPowerShellCpuid contains a collection of PowerShell Cmdlets that allow us to obtain the CPUID information.

 v1.0.0